Response of a classical mesoscopic oscillator to a two-level quantum system: Abstract

 \section{Abstract}

 We investigate the dynamics of a classical mechanical oscillator coupled to the simplest quantum system, a single qubit.
-The qubit's influence manifests as deterministic and stochastic forces, highly dependent on its initial quantum state, imprinting unique measurable quantum-induced signatures onto the oscillator's response.
-The present results suggest a pathway to quantum state reconstruction through classical noise spectroscopy, with potential applications to mesoscopic optomechanical experiments, quantum metrology, and tabletop tests of the quantum nature of gravity.
+Using the Feynman-Vernon influence functional formalism, we show that the qubit's influence manifests as both deterministic and stochastic forces on the oscillator.
+These forces are highly dependent on the qubit's initial quantum state, imprinting unique measurable signatures onto the oscillator's response.
+The present results provide a direct pathway to quantum state reconstruction through classical noise spectroscopy.
+By employing the Fisher Information Matrix, we quantify the efficacy of estimating the initial qubit state from the continuous classical record, revealing a fundamental temporal asymmetry between population and phase estimation.
+This framework has potential applications to mesoscopic optomechanical experiments, quantum metrology, and tabletop tests of the quantum nature of gravity.